 If a company still interests me, I may read 200 to 300 pages on it.
 My work is made much easier if it’s an industry I understand thoroughly (like property and casualty insurance where reading loss development tables and studying deferred acquisition costs for GAAP accounting vs. statutory accounting doesn’t require a lot of mental lifting because of my background).
 I tread much more carefully if I do not have a detailed history with an industry, such as a company that manages a fleet of ocean liners and shipping boats I read a few years past.

 Once a decision is made, we typically move quickly.
 We have a system that allows me to monitor most of the family’s accounts across the board and with a few clicks from a secure terminal, we enter orders and trades are executed.
-Back when General Electric was at $6 per share and we were buying it by the bucketful, it took under a few minutes to have the system executive trades for our business accounts, personal brokerage accounts, and retirement funds, with the shares allocated appropriately.
+Back when General Electric was at $6 to $8 per share and we were buying it by the bucketful, it took under a few minutes to have the system execute trades for our business accounts, personal brokerage accounts, and retirement funds, with the shares allocated appropriately.
 The same goes for building options positions such as LEAPs, which we used extensively during the crash.

 As you read the article, please keep one thing in mind: I absolutely am not recommending any individual stock and my personal exposure to Sonic, as I mention early on in the piece, is thus far limited to a small five hundred shares so I can watch, and wait, for further developments to unfold.
 This merely provided me with the perfect real-world case so I could point out how these things look when they actually come across your desk, instead of being in a textbook or theoretical.
 If you are just starting out as a new investor, it should help you understand the concept of stock repurchases better.
 I may sell those shares a few months from now, or buy massive blocks of additional shares to create a real position of consequence.
 Either way, I’m not going to update what I’m doing with it because it is merely the vehicle through which I want to explain this important concept to you.
 Don’t get hung up on the business itself.